 Australian philosophy programmes are well-respected globally.
-Mark Colyvan and Alan Hájek detail the structure of these programmes and how international students can apply.
+We spoke to Mark Colyvan and Alan Hájek, professors in Philosophy about the structure of these programmes.
+We cover why you should study philosophy in Australia, and how international students can apply.

 A number of antipodean philosophers – among them J.J.C.
 Smart, David Armstrong, Frank Jackson, Graham Priest, and David Chalmers – have had a major influence internationally.
 Indeed, it is often said that Australia ‘punches above its weight’ in philosophy; its relatively small population belies just how much impact its philosophers have made.